Winston Garcia: Personal life

-He is part of the illustrious Garcia family of Cebu.
 Garcia was born and raised in Cebu, Philippines, to a family of lawyers.
 He is the son of former Deputy Speaker Pablo P. Garcia and Cebu CFI Community founder, retired judge Esperanza “Inday” Fiel Garcia.
 He is the brother of Cebu governor Gwendolyn Garcia and Cebu 3rd District Congressman Pablo John Garcia.
 Winston is married to Isabel, an architect and the president of the Zonta Club International Cebu Chapter.
 They both have 5 children.

 Academic life

 Garcia attended law school at the San Beda College of Law, while also taking up Associate in Arts at the Southwestern University in Cebu City and Bachelor of Philosophy at the University of Santo Tomas-Central Seminary.

 Garcia's track record as a public servant includes his position as chairman of Cebu Provincial Committee on Good Government, Committee on Laws and Ordinances and executive committee on Anti-Graft and Corrupt Practices.

 Garcia was conferred an honorary doctorate degree in public administration by the Polytechnic University of the Philippines.